Denali National Park Alaska

 There are also a number of wilderness lodges deep inside Denali Park at the end of the Park road.
-Our favorites include the Kantishna Roadhouse, Camp Denali and the North Face Lodge.You will want to spend at least two nights at Denali Park, and if you have the time, consider adding a night in Talkeetna to take in the best views of Mt.
+Our favorites include the Kantishna Roadhouse and the Denali Backcountry Lodge.You will want to spend at least two nights at Denali Park, and if you have the time, consider adding a night in Talkeetna to take in the best views of Mt.
 Denali outside the Park.

 Getting AroundThe majority of visitors to the Park do not have cars, so most major hotels offer shuttle service to the Denali railroad depot and visitor center.
 Be sure to inquire when you make your hotel reservation.
 If you are taking a local tour such as rafting or flightseeing, most operators will pick you up at your hotel.
 Traditional taxi service at Denali Park is very limited and advance arrangements are recommended.
 If you are staying in the Canyon area north of the Park entrance, many shops and restaurants are within walking distance.